opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 Using the Viewer
 ----------------
-The viewer, or work area, has different modes of visualizing the scene contents.
+The viewer has different modes of visualizing the scene contents.
 According to your needs you can view the whole work area, only the elements included in the current camera shot, or visualize the whole scene in a 3D environment.
 The viewer can also be frozen, so that the visualization is not updated until you enter with the pointer in the work area.
 When the preview mode is activated, it can display the rendered animation as in the final render (see  :ref:`Previewing the Animation <previewing_the_animation>`  ).

 .. figure:: /_static/xsheet/viewer_modes.png